aryabarzan/IoT-XRay/README.md

     npm run start
     ```

-    Once both services are running, you can access them at:
+    Once both apps are running, you can access them at:

     -   `iot-xray-producer`: http://localhost:3001
     -   `iot-xray-consumer`: http://localhost:3000

-    The Swagger UI for the services will be available at:
+    The Swagger UI for the apps will be available at:

     -   `iot-xray-producer`: http://localhost:3001/swagger
     -   `iot-xray-consumer`: http://localhost:3000/swagger